 What is Kombucha?

-Kombucha has been called a health elixir, the tea of immortality and a nectar of the gods.
+Kombucha has been called a health elixir, the tea of immortality, and a nectar of the gods.
 We just call it our favorite thing to drink.
-For some people it’s a way of life, for others it’s a tasty and healthy treat.
-But just what is kombucha (and why is everybody talking about it?)?
+For some people it’s a way of life, for others it’s a tasty and healthy treat, but just what is kombucha?